 - Transactional: familiarize students with typical transactions in areas including lending, securities, mergers and acquistions

-The regular full-time program consists of six courses taken for credit each semester.
+The regular full-time program consists of five or six courses taken for credit each semester.
 With more than 20 courses offered, students may choose from a variety of classes that suit their needs and interests.
 With the exception of the Banking Structure and Regulation course, all courses are elective.

-An academic advisor works with each student to help in selecting courses appropriate to the student’s interests and requirements.
+Advice is available for students in selecting courses appropriate to the student’s interests and requirements.

 The program offers six optional concentrations